 The issue with a physical copy of this information is there is no security for the file.
 An upset or jealous partner may just open the file and access your email.
-Maybe an over zealous parent will read their college students private text messages.
+Maybe an overbearing parent will read their college students private text messages.
 This is a huge invasion of privacy.

 It can also be just as dangerous if the wrong person gets their hands on this information.
 Maybe a controlling presence or a burglar gets your file and now you can be a victim of an array of different crimes, such as identity theft.

 At HelpYouFind.Me we wanted a way to provide the data that belongs in an "If I Go Missing" file to your trusted contacts but only via a set of rules that you can set.
 And set these rules for each unique person your sharing your data with.